nberman12/NFL-ETL-Project/README.md

 # NFL-ETL-Project
 This program will deliver a relational database with statistical information about NFL players.
 The information has been aggregated at the team and individual player level to allow for a variety of analyses.

-The program uses *** websites to scrape the information from the web.
-It also produces *** tables.
+The program uses 7 websites to scrape the information from the web.
+It also produces 23 tables.

 These are the steps that were taken:
-* The database schema was defined as follows:
+* The database schema was defined as follows {src="..Resources/}:

 * Based on our ERD, we then predefined the database to PostgreSQL (see the individual folders for the tables they created).